-The M.B.A. program at ASU West is professionally accredited by the AACSB International-The Association to Advance Collegiate Schools of Business, the nation's leading accreditation agency for business schools.
+The MBA program is professionally accredited by the AACSB International-The Association to Advance Collegiate Schools of Business, the nation's leading accreditation agency for business schools.
 Rigorous entrance standards assure that all students are academically and professionally prepared for the demanding intellectual experience and the pace of each program.
-Our dynamic faculty members are Ph.D. qualified as well as nationally and internationally recognized for their teaching, research, and business credentials.
+Our dynamic faculty members are PhD qualified as well as nationally and internationally recognized for their teaching, research, and business credentials.